The Shootist: Production

+Glendon Swarthout's 1975 novel had won the Western Writers of America's Spur Award for Best Western Novel.

-Producer Mike Frankovich announced that he had purchased the movie rights to Glendon Swarthout's novel The Shootist, and Wayne expressed a strong desire to play the title role, reportedly because of similarities to the character Jimmy Ringo in The Gunfighter, a role that he had turned down 25 years earlier.
+Producer Mike Frankovich announced that he had purchased the movie rights to Glendon Swarthout's novel The Shootist, and Wayne expressed a strong desire to play the title role, reportedly because of similarities to the character Jimmy Ringo in The Gunfighter, a role that he had turned down 26 years earlier.
 He was not initially considered due to the health and stamina issues that he had experienced during filming of Rooster Cogburn.
 Paul Newman passed on the role, as did George C. Scott, Charles Bronson, Gene Hackman, and Clint Eastwood, before it was finally offered to Wayne.
 His compromised lung capacity made breathing and mobility difficult at Carson City's 4600 foot altitude, and production had to be shut down for a week while he recovered from influenza, but Wayne completed the filming without further significant medical issues.

 The Shootist was Wayne's final cinematic role, concluding a 50-year career that began during the silent film era in 1926.
 Wayne was not terminally ill when the film was made in 1976.
 He had been a heavy cigarette smoker for most of his life, and he was diagnosed with lung cancer in 1964.
 It is also believed that Wayne may have contracted cancer as a result of working on the 1956 film The Conqueror, which was filmed downwind of a nuclear testing site.
 He underwent surgical removal of his left lung and several ribs.
 He remained clinically cancer-free until early 1979, when metastases were discovered in his stomach, intestines, and spine; he died in June of that year.
 Nonetheless, Wayne appeared in a televised public service announcement for the American Cancer Society that began with the scene in which his character is informed of his cancer.
 Wayne then added that he had enacted the same scene in real life 12 years earlier.

 The film's outdoor scenes were filmed on location in Carson City.
 Bond Rogers' boarding house is the 1914 Krebs-Peterson House, located in Carson City's historic residential district.
 The buggy ride was shot at Washoe Lake State Park, in the Washoe Valley between Reno and Carson City.
 It was a Paramount production, yet the street scenes and most interior shots were filmed at the Warner Bros. backlot and sound stages in Burbank, California.
 The horse-drawn trolley was once used as a shuttle between El Paso and Juarez, Mexico.